 They install from rear to front, and make use of the same holes in between each plate, which makes it easy to slot them in.

 What should you look for in bash plates?

 Bash plates generally come in 3 material types.
-The most common by far is mild steel that is powdercoated, or zinc plated.
-Beyond that, you can get stainless bash plates, and aluminium ones.
+The most common by far is mild steel that is powder coated, or zinc plated.
+Beyond that, you can get stainless and aluminium bash plates.

 Mild steel is the cheapest, easiest to be repaired but also very heavy.
 Stainless is more expensive, will never cause you rust issues, is just as heavy and has a habit of cracking and work hardening.

 Aluminium is the lightest, but needs to be thicker to get the same strength, and it also tends to gall, or ‘stick’ when you drag it over rocks.
 It’s also much more expensive.